Kvalifik/how-we-work/how-we-use-shopify.md

 A project agnostic way of serving a development theme.

 Our Skeleton Theme projects are built with Gulp and Tailwind, which requires a slightly different dev script.
-OS2.0 and legacy themes can simply use Shopify CLI.
+OS 2.0 and legacy themes can simply use Shopify CLI.
 This command checks your project and picks the right command.

 ### shopify-get-live-settings